A Great Start For Your Student

 SC - Early Learning Standards

-The South Carolina Early Learning Standards (SC-ELS) describe children’s development and learning from birth to age five.
+The South Carolina Early Learning Standards (SC-ELS) describes children’s development and learning from birth to age five.
 The Division of Early Care and Education and the Office of Early Learning and Literacy in the South Carolina Department of Education (SCDE) provided co- leadership for this initiative and have contributed critical advice, oversight, and vision on the ELS and its implementation.
 To view/download the SC Early Learning Standards click on “Standards”.

 Parent Friendly SC-Early Learning Standards